-Volunteer in Nepal, in a village surrounded by the Himalayan mountains, and explore the region’s rich cultural and religious heritage while making a sustainable contribution to women’s empowerment advocacy and global public health, or teaching English in local schools.
-Unique to this location: Everest base camp and Annapurna sanctuary treks combined with community development volunteer programs.
+Volunteer in Nepal, in a village surrounded by the Himalayan mountains, and explore the region’s rich cultural and religious heritage while making a sustainable contribution to women’s empowerment advocacy, global public health, infrastructure development or teaching English.

 When you volunteer with GVI in Nepal, you’ll work on projects that: